Arcky97/Pokemon-Kyrac/README.md

 - When you go to the Beach in the East of Hester City (not the Hester Beach map itself), the map name will change to "Hester City - Beach".

 - Anywhere else in Hester city, the map name will be "Hester City".

+- Changed the line after trying to go anywhere except the Trainer School or Poké center from "You should head to the Trainer School instead!" to "(name box with player's name)I should probably head to the Trainer School isntead!".

+- After the Trainer School event with the FPI, when the player tries to enter the Gym building it will now say "(name box with player's name)The door is locked, there might be another way to enter the gym.".

+- Added the missing map Transfer event to go from Hester City to Route 1.

+- Added a little Arrow Icon to indicate something is in the North-East of the Sign.

+- Added a little Arrow Icon to indicate something is in the South-East of the Sign.

+- Added a little Arrow Icon to indicate something is in the South-West of the Sign.

+- Added a little Arrow Icon to indicate something is in the North-West of the Sign.

+- Updated the little Arrow Icon to indicate something is in the North of the Sign.

+- Updated the little Arrow Icon to indicate something is in the East of the Sign.

+- Updated the little Arrow Icon to indicate something is in the South of the Sign.

+- Updated the little Arrow Icon to indicate something is in the West of the Sign.

+- Instead of the Sign skin, the signs use a name window to indicate it is the Sign "speaking".

 - Fixed a crash on leaving Prof. Oak's lab for the first time.